The Student Experience

 Preparing for Your Stay

-We will make round-trip reservations for you to travel to Pilot Dogs in Columbus, Ohio.
-As you pack for your stay, be sure to check the weather – Ohio experiences all four seasons with a range of temperatures and precipitation.
-Remember to bring personal toiletry items, and enough medication for your full stay.
-Diabetic students are required to bring their insulin in pre-set or disposable syringes.
-You may also bring your phone, laptop, and/or tablet to use during down time.
+We will make round-trip reservations for you to travel to the Pilot Dogs campus in Columbus, Ohio.
+As you pack for your stay, be sure to check the weather – Ohio experiences all four seasons with a wide range of temperatures and precipitation.

 Accommodations